lodestone/rango/README.md

 Please install from the repo instead.

 ## Community and Support
-At the [Isomorfeus Framework Project](http://isomorfeus.com).
-There is a #arango_driver channel at the isomorfeus Slack space.
+Please open issues at the [arango-driver github project](https://github.com/kkaempf/arango-driver)

 # This is currently WIP, the information below is mostly obsolete.
 See spec/*_spec.rb files for currently supported things and usage.